namoccia/pickem/README.md

 This repository is for a pet NHL Pick 'Em Android app.
 The purpose of this app is ultimately for me to learn Android development and have a little fun.
 At some point I will release the app to the app store when I believe I have met a minimum viable product.

+App is currently in a closed Alpha state.
+If you would like an invite to the Alpha to take a look at the app, please let me know at nicolas.a.moccia@gmail.com.
+I'd love to have any and all feedback you may have!

 Technology used
 -

 - Android Studio (Currently 3.0)
 - Local builds to personal Pixel phone
 - Local builds to various emulated phones
+- SQLite to track machine-local picks and pick stats
 - NHL Stats API (example call: https://statsapi.web.nhl.com/api/v1/schedule?date=2017-10-26)

 A bit about the NHL API